Saturday, June 3, 2023

 Make your trip to South Korea hassle-free with convenient cashless payments using the T-Money Card which doubles up as a transportation card as well.

 T-money is a type of rechargeable card that can be used to pay for transportation fares in and around Seoul and other areas in South Korea.
 It can also be used to pay for items in convenience stores and other businesses instead of using cash or credit cards.
-T-money works like a debit card.
+T-money works like a debit card so you don’t have to exchange currency for your travel.
 T-money Co., Ltd, which is operated by Seoul Special City Government, LG CNS, and Credit Card Union, manages the T-money System.

 Why is It Necessary in Korea?